 On May 23, 1971 the John Funk Jr. House appeared on the cover of the Minneapolis Star Tribune picture magazine.
-Later that year it appeared again in the September 8, 1971 issue of The Golden Nugget, a supplement of the Belle Plaine Herald newspaper in Scott
+Later that year it appeared again in the September 8, 1971 issue of The Golden Nugget, a supplement of the Belle Plaine Herald newspaper in Scott County, Minnesota.

-County, Minnesota.
 The home is also featured in David Gebhard and Tom Martinson's 1978 book, A Guide to the Architecture in Minnesota.

 113 Fourth Street East, Levi and Eliza Griffin House.
 Built in 1860 when he was Carver's wealthiest citizen, Levi Hoyt Griffin was widely traveled before settling in Carver, including two trips to California during the Gold Rush.
 Griffin was one of the original owners of the Carver Land Company that invested and platted the town for development, and he was the first land company member to make Carver his permanent home when he moved into the shanty "hotel" owned by Axel Jorgenson.
-Levi Griffin was the first Sheriff of Carver County, Carver County Assessor, Carver County Commissioner, merchant, a hotel owner, Carver's first ferryboat operator and first stage coach operator, a landlord, a general store owner, a sawmill owner, and a large landowner.
+Levi Griffin was the first Sheriff of Carver County, Carver County Assessor, Carver County Commissioner, a merchant, a hotel owner, Carver's first ferryboat and stage coach operator, a landlord, a general store owner, a large landowner, and the owner of a sawmill, which may be the same water-powered sawmill known in the 1870s to be located on Carver Creek about a mile and a half west of Carver in Section #24 in Dahlgren Township.
 Levi Griffin's wife, born Eliza Torrey, was the first European woman in Carver, and the Griffins' daughter, Eliza Griffin, born in 1855, was the first European born in Carver.
 Another daughter, Annelette Alberta Griffin, died on Aug.
 16, 1855 and is the first known by name to be buried in Carver's Mount Hope Cemetery.